 Visual arts that are eligible for Terra Foundation funding vary by program area as follows:

-- Ongoing exhibition program: Painting; sculpture; works on paper (prints, drawings, watercolors, photographs); decorative arts (typically handmade functional objects of high aesthetic quality); design (objects of high aesthetic quality; excludes industrial design); video art; and conceptual art.
-Excludes architecture, performance art, and commercial film/animation.
+- Exhibition programs: Painting; sculpture; works on paper (prints, drawings, watercolors, photographs); decorative arts (typically handmade functional objects of high aesthetic quality); design (objects of high aesthetic quality; excludes industrial design); performance art; video art; and conceptual art.
+Excludes architecture and commercial film/animation.

 - Ongoing academic program: All visual art categories except architecture and commercial film/animation.
 We favor programs that place objects and practices in an art historical perspective.

-- Other program areas and initiatives: See individual program pages for details.
+- Other program areas: See individual program pages for details.

 If you’re a museum director, curator, or development professional; an emerging or established scholar; or a teacher or museum educator, we can provide the resources and expertise to help your next American art endeavor succeed.